red-x-silver/BSc-DSAI-Y3-AIAA-2025-2026/README.md

-# Welcome!

-## Methods 5: Artificial Intelligence and Advanced Analytics 2025-2026
+# Welcome to Methods 5: Artificial Intelligence and Advanced Analytics 2025/2026 🕶️

 This is a unit for BSc Data Science and Artificial Intelligence Year 3 at Creative Computing Institute, University of Arts London.